Are you trying to figure out which form builder between Zoho Forms vs JotForm vs WPForms is the best for your needs?

 - Simple drag and drop form buildering functionality

-- Over 600+ form templates covering most industries and niches
+- 1,200+ form templates covering most industries and niches

 - Unlimited forms and submissions